tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A good practice for executing the Tests is to execute all of the bdqffdq:SingleRecord Validation and Measure Tests in a pre-amendment phase, then to execute all of the Amendment Tests in an amendment phase, then to re-execute all of the Validation Tests on the data with the proposed changes from the amendments applied to the data in a post-amendment phase.
 Such a sequence of phases allows assertions to be made about the quality of the data as they were initially presented, and how much the quality of the data would be improved if the amendments were accepted.
 Within pre-amendment and post-amendment phases, the Validation and Measures Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a data set.
 One possible workflow for Tests is to aggregate the unique values of applicable InformationElements within a bdqffdq:MultiRecord for each Validation or Measure Test, then to execute the Validation or Measure Test on just the unique values, then de-aggregate the results back to each bdqffdq:SingleRecord.
 This is analogous to implementing Tests as SQL queries.

-Recommended process with the current suite of BDQ Core Tests is to run all pertinent bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent Under Quality Assurance, MultiRecord measures that return "COMPLETE" or "NOT_COMPLETE" MAY be used as filters for quality for purpose, exclude records from the data set untill all bdqffdq:MultiRecord Measures Tests of this sort are returning "COMPLETE", this under the mathematical forumuation of the Framework, is the assertion that the data are fit for the purpose of the selected UseCase.
+Recommended process with the current suite of BDQ Core Tests is to run all pertinent bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent Under Quality Assurance, MultiRecord measures that return "COMPLETE" or "NOT_COMPLETE" MAY be used as filters for quality for purpose, exclude records from the data set until all bdqffdq:MultiRecord Measures Tests of this sort are returning "COMPLETE", this under the mathematical formulation of the Framework, is the assertion that the data are fit for the purpose of the selected UseCase.

 Under Quality Control, bdqffdq:MultiRecord Measure Tests that return numeric values MAY be used to assess the prevalence of quality issues in the data with respect to the selected bdqffdq:UseCase.